-Do you depend on a two-way radio to keep in contact with colleagues or staff, stay informed, and/or coordinate activities?
+Do you depend on a two-way radio to keep in contact with colleagues or staff, stay informed, and/or coordinate activities in Western Canada?
 If so, it’s important to pay attention to the condition of your two-way radio’s battery.
 A weakened or dead battery not only limits how much use the device can get but also poses a potential safety issue during an emergency.

 Fortunately, there are several signs you can watch for that will tell you if your two-way radio battery needs to be replaced.
 Keep reading for essential advice on when it’s time to swap out your worn out or aging battery.

 If you are using a Motorola two-way radio, it is important to be aware of the signs that your battery needs to be replaced.
 One of the most common indicators that it is time for a Motorola walkie talkie battery replacement is if your device is no longer holding a charge.
 After charging your two-way radio, the battery will quickly deplete and need to be recharged again shortly afterward.
 If this issue persists, then it may be time for a replacement battery to get reliable performance from your Motorola two-way radio.

 The reason why recharging may not work anymore is due to what’s called “memory effect”.
 This occurs when the charge capacity of the battery has diminished over time resulting in the battery no longer being able to hold a charge.
 As your Motorola two-way radio battery life begins to decrease, it will become harder for the device to hold a charge and eventually no amount of recharging will be enough.

 When experiencing this issue, then it may be time to consider replacing your Motorola walkie talkie battery with a new one.

 Poor Reception Quality, Smaller Range, or Signal Loss